sendgrid/docs/source/API_Reference/Web_API/filter_settings.md

 *API App Name - `ganalytics`*

+At least one of the optional parameters needs to be passed to avoid a "missing parameters" error.

 {% parameters ganalytics %}
  {% parameter 'name' 'Yes' 'ganalytics' 'The app for which to set or retrieve settings.' %}